 Apparatus and procedure: Pupillometry will be measured via a portable eye-tracker (EyeLink Portable Duo, SR Research) with a sampling rate of 1000 Hz (1 ms inter-sampling time).
-To ensure that the luminance level in the experimental room is similar between the sites, the room will be darkened and we will place the same lamps (with a 40v light bulb) in each site.
-Portable chin rests will also be purchased and placed in each site.
+To ensure that the luminance level in the experimental room is similar between the sites, the room will be darkened and the same lamps (with a 40v light bulb) will be placed in each site.
+Portable chin rests will also be purchased and used in each site.

 Experimental Design - Study 3

-Objective: Study 3 will assess if priming IC can improve reappraisal in adolescents with EDs.
+Objective: Study 3 will assess whether priming IC can improve reappraisal in adolescents with EDs.

 Working hypothesis: It is expected that priming IC will improve reappraisal of a negative emotional image on a trial-by-trial basis in adolescents with EDs.
-Because adolescents with binge eating/purging EDs have greater difficulties using reappraisal compared to those with restrictive EDs (Danner et al., 2012), it is expected that adolescents with binge eating/purging EDs will show the greatest benefit from priming their IC on their ability to reappraise negative emotional content.
+Because adolescents with binge eating/purging EDs have greater difficulties using reappraisal strategies compared to those with restrictive EDs (Danner et al., 2012), it is expected that adolescents with binge eating/purging EDs will show the greatest IC priming effects; that is, they will show the greatest improvement in the ability to reappraise negative emotional content.